 Located just a short way from Portimao, Alvor is a much quieter, more relaxed location.
 Surrounded by marshlands, wildlife, a beach, and a nature reserve, it is a great place to enjoy the natural beauty of the Algarve, whether you want to relax or explore.

 Meanwhile, in the town itself, you will find plenty of quaint local shops, bars, and restaurants.
 Nestled amongst the winding cobbled streets and with small fishing boats docking in the river, it gives you a chance to experience the authentic side of the region.

 Considering the efficient public transport links to the larger towns nearby, Alvor is a great place for anyone wanting to experience the bright lights of the big city, without actually having to stay in one.

-The best beaches in Alvor:
+Some of the best beaches in Alvor:

 - Praia dos Três Irmãos, famous for its stunning rock formations and the many hidden caves

 - Praia de Alvor, a beautiful long golden sandy beach, good for walking